|Welcome to HamClass.Net|

 HamClass is your answer!

 Here is where the Ham Radio Class is held on your own computer.

 HamClass is a real multimedia class.
 You can see visual presentations, audio explanations from the teacher, take tests and get feedback and, of course, ask questions!
 Itís the closest thing to a real course you have ever experienced on-line.

 How is the course organized?There are On-Line Courses for Technician, General and Extra.
 Each course consists of a series of narrated slides.
-After a number of class slides, there is a review session where the student goes into the course book and does homework.
-At this point, there is a convenient link to ask questions.
+After a number of class slides, there is a review session where the student is tested with questions from the syllabus.
 At several intervals, there is an on-line quiz which is submitted to the instructor.
 The results of the quizzes are then discussed with the student before moving on to the next section.

 How is this course different than other on-line courses?Other "on-line" courses are nothing more than random quizzes given to students.
 The end result is that the student memorizes the tests, but doesn't learn much about amateur radio.